cloudmesh/client/_sources/old1.txt

               limits [CLOUD] [--format=json]
               limits help | -h

-          Current usage data with limits on a selected project (tenant)
+          Current list data with limits on a selected project (tenant)

           Arguments:

-            CLOUD          Cloud name to see the usage help           Prints this message
+            CLOUD          Cloud name to see the list help           Prints this message

           Options: